cloudflare/wildebeest/README.md

 ### Zone and Account IDs

 You need to take note of your Zone and Account IDs.
 To find them, [login](https://dash.cloudflare.com/) into your account and select the zone (domain) where you plan to use Wildebeest.
-Then, on the **_Overview_** page you will the following information:
+Then, on the **_Overview_** page you will enter the following information:

 ![zone and account IDs](https://imagedelivery.net/NkfPDviynOyTAOI79ar_GQ/f595d8b7-6ce9-4ef7-7416-253efd012800/w=306)